 iv.
 Standardized usage statistics

-An Editorial Group, made up of a subset of members of the Next Generation Repositories Working Group, continues to monitor new and emerging technologies and will make further recommendations when relevant protocols or technologies are considered stable and useful.
+An Editorial Group, made up of a subset of members of the Next Generation Repositories Working Group, continues to monitor new and emerging technologies and will make recommendations when relevant protocols or technologies are considered stable and useful to advancing the NGR vision.